LGBTQIA2S+ History Month

 LGBTQIA2S+ History Month was created in 1994 when Rodney Wilson, a Missouri high school history teacher, felt that a specific month was needed to teach and celebrate LGBTQIA2S+ history.
 In 1995, the General Assembly of the National Education Association selected the month of October to commemorate LGBTQIA2S+ History Month.
 October was intentionally chosen since the academic year would be in session and to coincide with other traditions such as the first National Coming Out Day (Oct.
 11, 1987) and the inaugural National March on Washington for Lesbian and Gay Rights (Oct.
 14, 1979).

-During this time, Macalester College invites our community to learn about LGBTQIA2S+ history, center the stories of intersectional queer identities, and engage in meaningful and intentional action to support our LGBTQIA2S+ community.
+During this time, Macalester College invites our community to learn about LGBTQIA2S+ history, center the stories of intersectional queer identities, and engage in meaningful and intentional action to support our queer community.

-Please note that the events below are organized by different organizations and departments at Macalester.
-Use the links below for further information, or contact the event host with questions.
+Please note that the events below are coordinated by different organizations and departments at Macalester.
+Use the links below for further information or directly contact the event host with questions.

 Lavender Community Luncheon